thomasweaver627/portfolio-site/README.md

 # Portfolio Site (In Progress)

-This site will display information about Thomas' career, accomplisments, and various projects for viewing.
+This site will display information about Thomas' career, accomplishments, and various projects for viewing.